austinmcnicholas-hub/Account-Executive-Dashboard/README.md

 - **Tab Management**: The application includes a tab that allows users to open multiple tabs simultaneously, providing an efficient way to access multiple web pages.

-- **Social Media Links**: Users can access their social media profiles through buttons on the navigation bar.
+- **Social Media Links**: Users can access their social media profiles through buttons on the homepage.

 ## Technologies